-Practice Tip: Set Aside Your Judgment.
-If a defect in service is attacked by appeal, consider extending trial court jurisdiction by plaintiff's motion to set aside its own judgment and prompt entry of an appropriate order.
+Practice Tip #1: Set Aside Your Judgment.
+If a valid appeal attacks service, consider extending trial court jurisdiction by plaintiff's motion to set aside its judgment.
 "An order granting a new trial deprives an appellate court of jurisdiction over the appeal."
 Yan v.
 Jiang, 241 S.W.3d 930 (Tex.
 App. -- Dallas 2008, no pet.).

-Practice Tip: Depose Defendant.
-Upon receipt of Motion for New Trial, notice depositions for all affiants who support the motion.
-Often, only defendant submits an affidavit.
-Oppose the hearing of a new-trial motion, until depositions are taken.
+Practice Tip #2: Depose Defendant.
+Upon receipt of Motion for New Trial, promptly notice depositions of affiants.
+Cross-examine them as to affidavits and the Craddock factors.
+Oppose new-trial hearing, until depositions are taken.